-As I slogged into work the morning after Memorial Day, my bleary, weekend-weary eyes alighted on a most unexpected sight.
-The Schnitzel & Things truck, which has eluded me for months, was parked on 46th street, right in my lunch path.
+As I slogged into work the morning after Memorial Day, my bleary eyes alighted on a most unexpected sight.
+The Schnitzel & Things truck was parked on 46th street.
 I canceled my morning bagel and an oh-so-subtle spring entered my step as I mentally prepared to schnitzel it up come lunchtime.

 Schnitzel, a product of Austrian cuisine, is a boneless piece of meat that’s pounded flat, breaded, deep-fried, and served with a wedge of lemon.
 The most famous variation, wiener schnitzel, is made out of veal, but there are other varieties.
 The Schnitzel & Things truck serves chicken, pork and cod versions, as well as a toothsome-looking schnitzel burger, and bratwurst.
 Schnitzel can be ordered in a sandwich ($8) or as a platter with two sides ($10).
-Sides include potato salad, cucumber salad, french fries, chickpea salad, roasted beets, and mesclun salad (sample of 4 sides is $8).
+Sides include potato salad, cucumber salad, french fries, chickpea salad, roasted beets, and mesclun salad.

 I went with the chicken schnitzel platter.
-The cutlet was generously-sized, perfectly crisp, yet not terribly greasy–quite possibly ideal bookends for a schnitzel double down.
-A squirt of lemon, and generous dipping in pesto mayo sauce enhanced the otherwise plain flavor (ginger, olive, sriracha, and tartar sauces are also available, and absolutely essential).
+The cutlet was generously-sized, perfectly crisp, and not too greasy–quite possibly ideal bookends for a schnitzel double down.
+A squirt of lemon, and generous dipping in pesto mayo sauce enhanced the otherwise plain flavor.
 As for the sides, I enjoyed the roasted beets–the sweetness of the beets was cut by a crumbly layer of salty, rich feta cheese.
 The potato salad was… well, you’ll probably never see me get worked up about potato salad, but it was sufficiently tasty when dipped in mayo.
-In fact, my sole criticism with my lunch was I could’ve used more sauce.

 Schnitzel & Things truck